anthrax3/stew-example-repo/README.md

 This is an example repository for example app [stew-example-app](https://github.com/vti/stew-example-app).

-See also [stew](https://github.com/vti/stew) to learn what's it all about.
+See also [stew](https://github.com/vti/stew) to learn what it's all about.

 # How did I generate CPAN modules?